pi-bot/arduino-tutorials/test-hardware/ReadMe.md

 ##Testing Proceedure
 The board is tested by uploading the various sketches and then pysically testing or recording the results.
 A simple voltmeter is used to detect the voltage (or lack of voltage) on various pins.
 A **signal anaylser** can be used to test more detailed signals (e.g. the frequency and duty cycle of a PWM signal for example.For this I am using the [bitscope micro] (http://www.bitscope.com/product/BS05/)

+##Raspberry Pi Tests
+All tests for the Raspberry Pi are found in the The [V2 github tests folder](https://github.com/pi-bot/.v2/tree/master/tests).
+These were first used to test robot hardware via the **Serial API**.
+I'll add **core-tests** to test the native PI io on the PiBot board.